LukeDS-it/LDSoftware-Commons/README.md

 The project is structured in the following modules:

 ## primavera-entities
+The primavera-entities module contains what in a MVC pattern would be the View layer.

+The artifact aims to be as sleek and lightweight as possible, with no dependencies, so any application that needs to interface to any primavera-powered backend can import just the entities.
+This also allows for separation of the business logic layer.

+## primavera-business
-The primavera-entities module contains the foundation of a database, with what were thought would be the basic requirements of every application that involves database management.
+The primavera-business module contains the foundation of a database, with what were thought would be the basic requirements of every application that involves database management.
 See the readme in the project to learn more about the entities.

-The project is multilanguage oriented, it helps you to create in the most effective way a database containing translatable data with its own translation, and to get the language data in an easy way.
+The project is multi-language oriented, it helps you to create in the most effective way a database containing translatable data with its own translation, and to get the language data in an easy way.

-## primavera-vaadin
-This module depends from the entities, and provides both abstract pre-designed forms that help you design your own forms to input data in the database, and also some forms that are ready to use and can be directly imported using Spring beans to instantiate them into Vaadin UIs.

-## primavera-vaadin-widgetset
-The compiled widgetset with all the components used by the primavera-vaadin project.
-Import this jar as-is to incrementally build your own widgetset.

 ## primavera-language
 This module provides basic configuration classes to make multi language UIs.